-Based on the review undertaken under Phase One and the work completed to date under Phase Two, the Company believes that IFRS will have limited impact on its current financial position.
+Based on the work completed, the Company believes that IFRS will have limited impact on its current financial position.
 At the same time, IFRS will likely require more extensive disclosure and analysis of balances and transactions in the notes to the financial statements.
 The specific accounting areas the Company has focused its analysis on are outlined below together with the more salient issues under each area.

 Key Area Canadian GAAP (as currently applied) IFRS Analysis and Preliminary Conclusions Capital Assets Capital assets are recorded at historical cost.
 Capital assets can be recorded using the cost (on transition to IFRS, the then fair value can be deemed to be the cost) or revaluation models.
 Capital assets will likely continue to be recorded at their historical costs due to the complexity and resources required to determine fair values on an annual basis.
 Depreciation is based on their useful lives after due estimation of their residual values.
 Depreciation must be based on the useful lives of each significant component within Capital assets.
 Based on an analysis of Capital assets' significant components and their useful lives, it is unlikely that changes to their useful lives and, therefore, depreciation rates and expenses, will be required.
-Resource Properties Exploration, evaluation and development costs directly relating to unproven mineral interests are deferred until the mineral interest in which they relate is placed into production, sold or abandoned IFRS has limited guidance with respect to these costs and currently allows exploration and evaluation costs to be either capitalized or expensed.
+Resource Properties Exploration, evaluation and development costs directly relating to unproven mineral interests are deferred until the mineral interest in which they relate is placed into pro- duction, sold or abandoned IFRS has limited guidance with respect to these costs and currently allows exploration and evaluation costs to be either capitalized or expensed.
 The existing accounting policy is likely to be maintained.